webforj/webforj-documentation/docs/data-binding/validation/jakarta-validation.md

 ## The `JakartaValidator`

 The `JakartaValidator` class serves as an adapter, bridging the webforJ binding context with Jakarta Validation.
-This integration enables the app of complex validation rules directly via annotations in the bean class.
+This integration enables the use of complex validation rules directly via annotations in the bean class.

 ### Activating `JakartaValidator`